bics-rug/heracles/README.md

 A Verilog-A implementation that is tested in Cadence Spectre is available, including Monte-Carlo parameters.
 The parameters were extracted from measurement data by the Department of Electrical Engineering of IIT Bombay, as seen in the article cited below.

+### Virtuoso
+To use the model in Cadence Virtuoso, create a cell called *fecap* view with a symbol.
+Then, in the Virtuoso main window, open *Tools/CDF/Edit* and load *fecap.cdf*.
+Now import the model card in your Maestro test bench via *Setup/Model Libraries*, for example *fehlings2024.scs* for the model card of the source citation.

+Alternatively create a *veriloga* view and paste in the source code, then import the model card in Maestro.
+Keep in mind that in this way mismatch Monte Carlo simulations may not work, depending on your Virtuoso configuration and CMOS PDK.
 ## Documentation

 ## Contributing